LCrossman/Read-NN/README.md

 # Read-NN
 Binary Classification of Reads by Deep learning neural network

+Requirements:

-Currently requires GPU access
+- Currently requires GPU access
-- Note was trained in python 3.5, and there may be some differences with respect to other python versions
+- Note was trained in python 3.5, and there may be critical differences with respect to other python versions
+- Biopython
+- Pytorch
+- Numpy

+Run:

+python3 check_inference.py